Positroids, knots, and $q,t$-Catalan numbers: Cohomology of positroid and Richardson varieties

 \subsection{Mixed Hodge structure}

 We follow the conventions of~\cite{LS}; see~\cite{Del71,PS} for further background.
 The results of~\cite{LS} apply to \emph{cluster varieties}.
 It was shown in~\cite{GL} that open positroid varieties $\Pio_f$, $f\in\Bkn$ are cluster varieties.
-It is easy to see that for $f\in\Bknc$, $\Pio_f/T$ is also a cluster variety (with no frozen variables).
+By~\cite[Lemma~3.6]{GL}, setting the functions $\Delta_{ w\omega_i, \omega_i}$ to $1$ as we did in the proof of \cref{prop:elliptic_free} corresponds to setting the frozen variables to $1$ in the cluster structure on $\Pio_f$.
+Thus, for $f\in\Bknc$, $\Pio_f/T$ is a cluster variety with no frozen variables.

 Consider a smooth complex algebraic variety $Y$ of dimension $d$.
 By~\cite[Lemma-Definition~3.4]{PS}, the cohomology $H^k(Y,\C)$ and the compactly supported cohomology $H^k_c(Y,\C)$ are endowed with a \emph{Deligne splitting}